nodejs/node/doc/api/process.md

 When using [`Worker`][] threads, `rss` will be a value that is valid for the entire process, while the other fields will only refer to the current thread.

-The `process.memoryUsage()` method iterate over each page to gather informations about memory usage which can be slow depending on the program memory allocations.
+The `process.memoryUsage()` method iterates over each page to gather information about memory usage which might be slow depending on the program memory allocations.

 ## `process.memoryUsage.rss()`